Tax Strategyintermediate25 min read

 Getting Compliant

 If you discover you should have been collecting sales tax in states where you were not, most states offer a Voluntary Disclosure Agreement (VDA) program.
-A VDA allows you to register and come into compliance, often with reduced penalties and a limited lookback period.
+A VDA allows you to register and come into compliance, often with reduced penalties and a limited lookback period (typically 3-4 years).
 Consult a sales tax professional before entering into a VDA.

 Sales tax compliance is an ongoing obligation.
 As your sales grow and reach new states, you must continuously monitor your nexus footprint and register in new states as thresholds are met.